Linear Algebra and Differential Calculus

 - Syllabus of tutorials:

-2. Operations with functions, properties, limit of a function, continuity.
+2. Operations with functions, properties, limit of function, continuity.

-4. Function and its intervals of monotony, L'Hospital's rule for calculating limits.
+4. Intervals of monotony, L'Hospital rule for limits.

-5. Investigation of function behavior, local and global extrema, convexity concavity, points of inflexion.
+5. Investigation of function, local and global extrema.

-6. Taylor polynomial, number series, convergence/divergence of a series.
+6. Taylor polynomial, number series, convergence.
+Test 1.

-12. Coordinates of vector wrt given base, eigenvalues and eigenvectors of a square matrix.
+12. Coordinates of vector in given base, eigenvalue and eigen vectors of a square matrix.

 - Study Objective:

-The goal of the study is to learn fundamental topics of differential calculus and linear algebra and gain skills in solving relevant examples and real life problems corresponding to key subjects of the study program.
+The goal of the study is to learn fundamental topics of differential calculus and linear algebra with some applications, which are topics of study in the subsequent specific subjects of the program.